jmunixusers/presentations/Command Line.md

 - if/then/elif/fi
 - integration.sh

-## If desperate, demonstrate transforming unformatted data to something more readable:
+## Demonstrate transforming unformatted data to something more readable:
- This was a last minute hack and needs refinement
+This was a last minute hack and needs refinement.

 `seq 1 500 50000 | tr '\n' ' ' | xargs -n3 echo | column -t`

 1. Generate 1-50000, every 500th